kasper-piskorski/docs/pages/documentation/7-developing-with-java/java-graql.md

 ## QueryBuilder

-The `QueryBuilder` class is how you begin building Graql queries.

 `Graql` contains several useful static methods such as `var` and `eq`, so it's recommended that you use a static import:

 ```java
 import static ai.grakn.graql.Graql.*;
 ```

-A `QueryBuilder` is constructed by providing a `GraknGraph`:
+A `QueryBuilder` is constructed from a `GraknGraph`:

 ```java-test-ignore
 GraknGraph graknGraph = Grakn.factory(Grakn.DEFAULT_URI, "my-graph").getGraph();
 QueryBuilder qb = graknGraph.graql();
 ```

-The user can also choose to not provide a transaction.
-This can be useful if you need to provide the transaction later (using `withTransaction`), or you only want to construct queries without executing them.
+The user can also choose to not provide a graph with `Graql.withoutGraph()`.
+This can be useful if you need to provide the graph later (using `withGraph`), or you only want to construct queries without executing them.

 The `QueryBuilder` class provides methods for building `match` and `insert` queries. `ask`, `insert` and `delete` queries can all be built from `match`